EFSI-DETR: Efficient Frequency-Semantic Integration for Real-Time Small Object Detection in UAV Imagery: Method

 \subsection{Efficient Semantic Feature Concentrator}

-As shown in Fig.~\ref{fig11}, the proposed ESFC module employs a dual-branch architecture with learnable fusion weights, striking an effective balance between computational efficiency and representational capacity.
+As shown in Fig.~\ref{fig11}, the proposed ESFC module employs a dual-branch architecture with learnable fusion weights, striking an effective balance between computational efficiency and representational capacity, with its pseudocode detailed in Algorithm~\ref{alg:esfc}.
 This design significantly enhances semantic feature extraction, which is critical for real-time detection of small objects in UAV imagery.

 \paragraph{Dynamic Expert Convolution}

 Traditional convolutional operations employ static kernels that may not optimally adapt to varying feature distributions across different spatial regions.
 To address this, we propose Dynamic Expert Convolution (DEConv), which leverages multiple expert convolutions with learned attention weights for adaptive kernel selection.